-Is qualified as female genital mutilation the damage inflicted to the female genital organs' integrity through infibulations, numbing or by any other process.

-Anyone who performs a genital mutilation is punishable by imprisonment of one to five years and a fine of 360,000 to 2,000,000 C.F.A.
+Art.394.- Constitutes genital mutilation, the attack on the integrity of the genital organ of the woman, by total or partial ablation, infibulation, desensitization or any other process.
+Anyone who commits genital mutilation is punished by imprisonment of one to five years and a fine of 200,000 to 2,000,000 FCFA.